Freddie Mac Home Possible program

 The seller might not agree: Most sellers don’t want the buyer working on their home prior to closing.
 Injuries, bad workmanship, delays, and major damage are just some of the risks to the seller.
 You’ll have to convince them that you can do the job safely and effectively.

-You’ll need a legal agreement: There’s always a risk of the seller backing out of the sale after you complete improvements, just to sell the home to someone else for more.
+You’ll need a legal agreement: There’s always a risk of the seller backing out of the sale after you complete improvements and sell the home to someone else for more.
 A legal agreement drafted by a lawyer can reduce this risk.

 Know the value of the repairs: The appraiser must estimate the value of improvements in the appraisal.
-Make sure you know how much the appraiser thinks the renovation is worth before committing to it.
+Know how much the appraiser thinks the renovation is worth before committing to it.

 Home Possible vs HomeOne